netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## IPv6 Extension Headers

-The module can be used to manage ACLs that require matching against IPv6 extension headers {{!RFC8200}}.
+The enhanced ACL module can be used to manage ACLs that require matching against IPv6 extension headers {{!RFC8200}}.
 To that aim, a new IANA-maintained module for IPv6 extension header types "iana-ipv6-ext-types" is defined in this document.

 ## TCP Flags Handling

-The augmented ACL structure ({{enh-acl-tree}}) includes a new container 'flags-bitmask' to better handle TCP flags ({{Section 3.1 of !RFC9293}}).
+The augmented ACL module includes a new container 'flags-bitmask' to better handle TCP flags ({{Section 3.1 of !RFC9293}}).
 Assigned TCP flags are maintained in the "TCP Header Flags" registry under the "Transmission Control Protocol (TCP) Parameters" registry group {{IANA-TCP-FLAGS}}.

 Clients that support both 'flags-bitmask' and 'flags' {{!RFC8519}} matching fields MUST NOT set these fields in the same request.

 ## Fragments Handling

-The augmented ACL structure ({{enh-acl-tree}}) includes new leafs 'ipv4-fragment' and 'ipv6-fragment' to better handle fragments.
+The augmented ACL module includes new leafs 'ipv4-fragment' and 'ipv6-fragment' to better handle fragments.

 Clients that support both 'ipv4-fragment' and 'flags' {{!RFC8519}} matching fields MUST NOT set these fields in the same request.